vhelin/wla-dx/doc/codetoknow.rst

 HUC6280
 -------

-Read the subsection for 6502 as the information applies also to HUC6280 coding...
+Read the subsection :ref:`codesub6502` as the information applies also to HUC6280 coding...

 Opcodes that make relative label references::